yash-tatvic/amplitude-dev-center/docs/data/destinations/amazon-s3.md

 No. Once the old S3 export connection is removed, it will no longer be possible to set up S3 export with the AWS account root principal as a trustee in the bucket policy.

-> If you have any questions or concerns about the migration process, please reach out to Amplitude support for additional assistance.